armistace/datahub_dbt_sources_generator/README.md

 This python script can be used to connect to a Datahub instance using the GMS URL and Token and use the [Rest API availabe in datahub gms](https://datahubproject.io/docs/api/openapi/openapi-usage-guide) to take in the schema information from datahub and build a field level sources.yaml file that complies with the [DBT sources config](https://docs.getdbt.com/docs/build/sources)

-It can detect both scraped and custom metadata
+It can detect both scraped and custom metadata but doesn't currently do a lot with that information _great place to expand :D_

 To use you need to set the following environment variables